|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Accepting uncertainty is a core strategy for clients dealing with divorce.
 Once your client accepts that he or she can never know for sure, then that client can recognize that continuing to worry to gain certainty is a total waste of time.
 Practicing flooding themselves with uncertainty thoughts—repeating them endlessly without doing anything to gain certainty—helps clients recognize that they can live with uncertainty.
 Perhaps you might relate it to getting on the elevator thousands of times.
 It is no longer feared because it has become boring.
 Think of your divorced or separated client.
 Could he or she benefit from these techniques?

-On this track we have discussed the anxiety complex and uncertainty training in two steps.
+In this section, we have discussed the anxiety complex and uncertainty training in two steps.
 Step one was examining the costs and benefits of accepting uncertainty and step two was flooding with uncertainty.
 We also examined problems associated with thought stopping regarding anxiety.

-On the next track we will discuss the psychological impact of infedelity.
+In the next section, we will discuss the psychological impact of infedelity.
 We will specifically discuss the five emotional losses experienced by the client.
 These five emotional losses are the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.

 Question 7: What are two steps in uncertainty training?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course